skrey/yellow-extensions/features/search/README.md

 ## How to use a search

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
-You can use a custom navigation, open file `system/settings/system.ini` and change `Navigation: navigation-search`.
 To show a search field add a `[search]` shortcut with optional location.
 You can also add a link to the search somewhere on your website.
 See example below.

 ## How to configure a search

 The following settings can be configured in file `system/settings/system.ini`:

+`Navigation` = navigation of the website, e.g. `navigation-search` shows a search field
 `SearchLocation` = search location
 `SearchPaginationLimit` = number of entries to show per page
 `SearchPageLength` = maximum page length to show

 ## Example

-Adding a search field:

-    [search]
-    [search /en/search/]
-    [search /de/search/]
+Searching a website:

+    coffee
+    milk sugar
+    "milk and sugar"

+Searching a website, different filters:

+    coffee author:datenstrom
+    coffee language:en
+    coffee tag:example

 Content file with search field: